 The relation between text and image, because there is a translation between domains involved, is more complex.
-However, even the replacement of a word by a synonym constitutes a translation, which, as all translation, relates two things that are non-identical and therefore not replicas of one another.
+However, even the replacement of a word by a synonym constitutes a translation (Ricœur 2004), which, as all translation, relates two things that are non-identical and therefore not replicas of one another (Derrida 1998).
 To produce a sense of oneness, the reading|text pair has to provide resources (text) and possibilities for linkages (reading) that relate different parts of the multimodal display (Figure 3).
 These links, as stated above, are not themselves present in the display: they would not have to be made otherwise.
 But they are not in the making (reading) alone, because then the reason for making them could be found in the reading practice itself and it would not require a text or the text.
-It is in the dialectic of the reading|text pair that the links come to emerge as the contingent, ephemeral products of this reading of this text.
+It is in the dialectic of the reading/text pair that the links come to emerge as the contingent, ephemeral products of this reading of this text.

-Until this point in my analyses (which assumes reading is following the most common, linear trajectory through this text), I have treated recurrence and repetition as an unproblematic phenomenon, though there is evidence available in the figure discussed that requires us to take a closer look.
-When reading encounters the term "moon" again, it no longer is the same moon that it was in the title.
-Initially, especially while reading "Probe spies moon's volcanic plume," the moon was an unspecified moon, in an unspecified solar system and accompanying an unspecified planet.
+Until this point in my analyses (which assumes the reading to be following the most common, linear trajectory through this text), I have treated recurrence and repetition as an unproblematic phenomenon, though there is evidence available in the figure discussed that requires us to take a closer look.
+When reading encounters the term 'moon' again, it no longer is the same moon that it was in the title.
+Initially, especially while reading 'Probe spies moon's volcanic plume,' the moon was an unspecified moon, in an unspecified solar system and accompanying an unspecified planet.
 Now it is one of Jupiter's moons, named Io, which has been photographed by what we later come to know as cameras (Figure 1, paragraph 5) of NASA's spacecraft New Horizons.
 Recurrence is a curious phenomenon, which is easily seen in the apparently paradoxical phenomenon of festivals: "they repeat an 'unrepeatable'.
-They do not add a second and a third time to the first but carry the first time to the 'nth' power" (Deleuze, 1968/1994, p.
-1).
-Thus, the word "probe" is both the same (structurally composed of structurally same letters) and not the same (physically different paper, ink, conceptually richer meaning) as we read from title downward through the paragraphs until we get to the (literal and metaphorical) bottom of the text.
-Each recurrence transforms the term, taking it to the second, third . . . and nth power.
+They do not add a second and a third time to the first but carry the first time to the 'nth' power" (Deleuze 1968/1994: 1).
+Thus, the word 'probe' is both the same (structurally composed of structurally same letters) and not the same (physically different paper, ink, conceptually richer meaning) as we read from title downward through the paragraphs until we get to the (literal and metaphorical) bottom of the text.
+Each recurrence transforms the term, taking it to the second, third . . . and nth power: whereas the signification (dictionary sense) is repeatable, the theme changes even if all the repetitions were to occur one after the other (Bakhtine [Volochinov] 1977).

-To sum up: There is work that the repetition allows us to do, such as linking ideas between paragraphs and finding continuation when the topics in different paragraphs are different.
-Reading recognizes the recurrence of "New Horizons [spacecraft], and in the reading|text pair, there are particular outcomes that result.
-In reading, "links" between different parts of the text are the result of work, in which we observe a coming together of agency (reading) and structure (text).
-The links are the ("invisible") results of this reading|text dialectic, contingent outcomes of an emergent and self-organizing process of reading.
+To sum up: There is real lived work that the repetition allows us to do, such as linking ideas between paragraphs and finding continuation when the topics in different paragraphs are different.
+Such links and continuations are not there, it is the lived work of reading that makes them in the process of reading.
+Reading recognizes the recurrence of 'New Horizons' [spacecraft], and in the reading|text pair, there are particular outcomes that result.
+In reading, 'links' between different parts of the text are the result of work, in which we observe a coming together of agency (reading) and structure (text).
+The links are the ('invisible') results of this reading|text dialectic, contingent outcomes of an emergent and self-organizing process of reading.